Mount Everest: Curiosities and Adventures of Extreme Expeditions

 Fastest Ascent Record

-One of the most impressive records on Everest was set by Kilian Jornet, a Spanish athlete who climbed the mountain solo and without supplemental oxygen in just 26 hours from base camp.
-However, this record remains controversial and difficult to verify.
+One of Everest’s most astonishing feats was achieved by Spanish endurance athlete Kilian Jornet, who ascended the mountain solo and without supplemental oxygen in an incredible 26 hours from base camp.
+This extraordinary performance pushed the limits of human endurance, though it remains somewhat controversial and difficult to verify due to the challenges of documenting solo climbs at such extreme altitudes.

 Most Ascents